 partition flag and the

 time flag.
 These flags will specify partition and amount of time for your job respectively.
 The

 sinteractive command is run as follows:

 sinteractive --partition=shas-interactive --time=00:10:00

-This will submit an interactive job to the Slurm queue that will start a terminal session that will run on one core of one node on the interactive shas partition for ten minutes.
+This will run an interactive job to the Slurm queue that will start a terminal session that will run on one core of one node on the interactive shas partition for ten minutes.
 Once the session has started you can run any application or script you may need from the command line.
 For example, if you type

 python you will open an interactive python shell on a compute node (rather than the login nodes, which is forbidden).